christof-b/electron-technicolour-flash/README.md

 Based on [electron-boilerplate](https://github.com/szwacz/electron-boilerplate) and inspired by [autoflashgui](https://github.com/mswhirl/autoflashgui).

+**IMPORTANT: I don't take any warranty.
+Use this tool at you own risk!**

+# Current state
+The tool is currently under developement and first alpha is released, able to flash selected firmware.
+Testet on DGA4132 only.

+## Next steps:
+* Make app releasable (please use quick start for now)
+* Implement feature to root device
+* Implement ssh client for further commands
+* Improve GUI to provide full featureset of autoflashgui ...
+* Create a easy to use solution based on further dev

 # Quick start

 Make sure you have [Node.js](https://nodejs.org) installed, then type the following commands known to every Node developer...